ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 You run this on a sample log with 100 million DateTimes, and it takes **69 seconds**.
 This isn't terrible, but you would like to be able to go through a file in just a second or two if possible.
 Could that be achieved?

-You make a scaled sample of **10 million DateTimes**, which takes 6.9 seconds (6.901 milliseconds) to parse, and run it under the Performance Profiler in Visual Studio (including the free Community Edition).
+You make a scaled sample of **10 million DateTimes**, which takes 6.9 seconds (6,901 milliseconds) to parse, and run it under the Performance Profiler in Visual Studio (which is even in the free Community Edition).

 If our goal for 100 million DateTimes is two seconds, we would need to parse 10 million in **200 ms**.
 This means our runtime is currently more than 30x slower than our goal, which might seem very difficult to achieve.
 Let's see what we can do.